- It is cluster-aware, which eliminates the need for an external load balancer.

 Check topology-aware load balancing using yb-sample-apps

-For topology-aware load balancing, run the following script in your new Python terminal with the
+Run the following script in your new Python terminal with the

 topology_keys property set to